Iranian Arabs: History

 Shapur II the Great (309–379 A.D.) of the Sasanian Empire, after a punitive expedition across the Persian Gulf early in his reign, transplanted several clans of the Taghleb to Dārzīn (Daharzīn) near Bam, several clans of the Abd al-Qays and Tamīm to Haǰar (the Kūh-e Hazār region) southeast of Kermān, several clans of the Bakr ben Wāʾel to Kermān, and several clans of the Hanzala to Tavvaz, near present-day Dālakī in Fārs.

 Although after the Arab conquest of the Sasanian Persian empire in the 7th century, many Arab tribes settled in different parts of Iran, it is the Arab tribes of Khuzestan that have retained their identity in language, culture, and Shia Islam to the present day.
-But ethno-linguistic characteristics of the region must be studied against the long and turbulent history of the province, with its own local language khuzi, which may have been of Elamite origin and which gradually disappeared in the early medieval period.
+But ethno-linguistic characteristics of the region must be studied against the long and turbulent history of the province, with its own local language Khuzi, which may have been of Elamite origin and which gradually disappeared in the early medieval period.
 The immigration of Arab tribes from outside the province was also a long-term process.
 There was a great influx of Arab-speaking immigrants into the province from the 16th to the 19th century, including the migration of the Banu Kaab and Banu Lam.
 There were attempts by the Iraqi Hussein regime during the Iran–Iraq War (1980–88) to generate Arab nationalism in the area, but without any palpable success.

 Genetics

-According to various genetic studies, Iranian Arabs are genetically similar to other Iranian citizens and their genetic affinity "might be the result of their common ancestry".
-Hajjej et al. found that Khuzestani Arabs have close relatedness with Gabesians.
-Haplogroup J1-M267 reaches 33.4% in samples from Khuzestan, slightly higher than in other parts of Iran.
+According to some old Iranian genetic studies, Iranian Arabs, genetically share similarity with other Iranian citizens and their genetic affinity "might be the result of their common ancestry", that indicates connections between Semitic-speaking and Indo-European-speaking peoples.
+While paternal lineages firmly link the population to the Near East, localized studies on specific immune markers, such as the one by Hajjej et al., have instead suggested outliers like a close relatedness with Gabesians.
+However, Haplogroup J1-M267, which is the predominant Arab haplogroup, reaches 33.4% in samples from Khuzestan, significantly higher than in other parts of Iran.
 It also reaches a frequency of 31.6% in Khuzestani Arabs.
-Sampling NRY diversity, it was determined that the Y-DNA haplogroups F and J2 such as haplogroup J1 are carried at high frequency among the Iranian Arabs, accounting for more than half of Iranian Arab haplogroups.
-The high ratio of haplogroup F genetically relates Iranian Arabs to Eastern Mediterraneans and the people of the Barbary Coast.
+Sampling NRY diversity, it was determined that the Y-DNA haplogroup J1 and J2 are carried at high frequency among the Iranian Arabs, accounting for more than half of Iranian Arab haplogroups.
+The high frequency of haplogroup F derivatives, particularly J1 and J2, genetically aligns Iranian Arabs with Near Eastern and Southwest Asian populations.
 An elevated frequency of haplogroup J-M172 is typical of Near Eastern people and reflective of the genetic legacy of early agriculturalists in the Neolithic Near East c.
 8000–4000 BCE.
 Haplogroup R1a1, and R1, typical of Indo-Iranian groups, occurred in more than 11 percent of the sample and haplogroup G was present in more than 5 percent.